maliMirkec/personal-website/site/testimonials/index.md

 ---
 layout: default
 title: Testimonials
-description: Read kind words about Silvestar's work from clients worldwide, from Spain and Germany to the United States.
+description: Read kind words about my work from clients worldwide, from Spain and Germany to the United States.
 Every testimonial are available on LinkedIn, too.
 type: testimonials
 sections:
   - type: hero